foxssake/netfox/README.md

 In case of any issues, comments, or questions, please feel free to [open an issue]!

+## Contribution

+Contributions are welcome!
+Please feel free to fork the repository and open a PR.
+Ideally, your PR implements a single thing, optionally refers to an existing issue, and follows the [GDScript style guide].

+Please note that depending on the feature/fix you implement, the PR may need to undergo changes, or in some cases, get rejected if it doesn't fit netfox's intended feature set or vision.

+If you feel like it, grant the netfox author(s) write permission to your fork, so we can update the PR if needed.

+If you're not sure if the PR would fit netfox or not, [open an issue] first, mentioning that you'd be willing to contribute a PR.

+Author(s) at the time of writing:

+* @elementbound

 [source]: https://github.com/foxssake/netfox/archive/refs/heads/main.zip
 [Godot engine]: https://godotengine.org/
 [noray]: https://github.com/foxssake/noray